decentology/fast-floward-1/week2/day1/readMe.md

 ## Action Cards

 ![Transaction Action Card](images/transaction_action_card.png)
-*An example of a action card that sends a transaction*
+*An example of an action card that sends a transaction*

 ![Script Action Card](images/script_action_card.png)
-*An example of a action card that executes a script*
+*An example of an action card that executes a script*

 Action cards are used to run transactions and scripts on the UI Harness.
 They each have different **widgets** inside them so we can pass parameters to our transactions and scripts.
 This can be very useful, because we no longer have to type out crazy json-formatted stuff into our command line.
 Instead, we can easily select accounts, insert numbers, etc.